miguel-angel-monjas/master-thesis/doc/spark-elasticsearch-setup.md

 ----
 ## Pre-requisites
-The deployment of Elastic Stack on an Openstack instance will be carried out by means of Docker containers.
+The deployment of Elastic Stack on an Openstack instance will be carried out by means of Docker containers running official Elastic images.
 Thus, Docker CE and Docker Compose have to be installed before the containers can be created.
 It can be done by executing a shell script with the following content (taken from the official Docker documentation on [Docker CE](https://docs.docker.com/engine/installation/linux/ubuntu/) and [Docker Compose](https://docs.docker.com/compose/install/)):

 ```bash
 #!/bin/sh